-It is also possible to apply for a VAT refund, but normal practice is to apply the difference to offset the next remittance.
-A fine is levied for failing to submit a report or for a late filing.
-The amount of the fine is twice the amount of the tax owed plus a penalty of 1.5 percent interest on the unpaid amount.
+It is also possible to apply for a VAT refund; however, the normal practice is to apply the difference to offset the next remittance.
+A fine is imposed for failure to submit a report or for late filing.
+The amount of the fine is twice the amount of the tax owed, plus a penalty of 1.5 percent interest on the unpaid amount.

-Juslaws & Consult's lawyers have extensive knowledge on Value Added Tax, also known as VAT, regulations in Thailand and experience in providing tax services to businesses in the region.
-We have successfully managed tax matters for large corporations and Thai limited companies' tax matters.
-Our service fees are highly competitive.
-Client satisfaction is paramount to us, and we are confident to say that they were more than pleased with our tax services have met and exceeded the expectations of our clients.
+Juslaws & Consult's lawyers possess extensive knowledge of Value Added Tax (VAT) regulations in Thailand and have significant experience in providing tax services to businesses in the region.
+We have successfully managed tax matters for large corporations and Thai limited companies, and our service fees are highly competitive.
+Client satisfaction is paramount to us, and we are confident that our tax services have met and exceeded the expectations of our clients.

-We offer consultations regarding tax services, tax credit, excise tax, corporate income tax, specific business tax, indirect tax, tax invoices, and tax liability in Thailand and we would be happy to assist you if you need further services.
-If you require additional information on any of our Taxation services please do not hesitate to contact us.
+We offer consultations on various tax services, including tax credit, excise tax, corporate income tax, specific business tax, indirect tax, tax invoices, and tax liability in Thailand.
+We are committed to providing comprehensive assistance tailored to your specific needs.
+If you require further information on any of our Taxation services, please do not hesitate to contact us.
 We are here to help.